 So at the site of the proposed new base, the Santa Guard will emplace one or more Santa machines, and construct a secure housing where they can be kept under armed guard.
 The construction crew will submit blueprints to Santa Guard.
 The Santas will closely examine the blueprints to make sure they are not for weapons of mass destruction or other contraband, and supervise the printing.
 They will also be on the lookout for sub-units in several separate print runs that might be cleverly disguised components of a contraband item.

 And in cases of illegal blueprints or illegal output, the Santas will do their best to arrest and bring to justice those who have broken the law.

 Sovereign nations almost invariably impose controls on the import and export of trade goods (unless the nation is a freeport or something).
 The controls kick in when trade goods cross a magic line called the customs border.
 The border is patrolled by that branch of the civilian military called the Customs: collecting tariffs, halting or confiscating contraband, and apprehending smugglers.

 If the custom border is located inside a spaceport, patrolling the boarder is the responsibility's of ground-based (or space station based) custom service.
 But if the custom border is drawn around the entire planet at orbital height, or even around an entire solar system / interstellar empire, then the job belongs to the space branch of the customs agency.

-The primary difference is that the spacial branch has cutter-class spaceships, instead of wearing out shoe leather walking around the 'port.
+The primary difference is that the spacial branch zooms around in cutter-class spaceships, instead of wearing out shoe leather walking around the 'port.

 Ground customs also never know the gut-wrenching terror when a seemingly routine board-and-search operation turns deadly.
 Ground customs might not bother to carry sidearms, but space customs agents on a boarding mission invariably do.
 Otherwise they are just giving potential smugglers free hostages.